ISISDataPolicy/policy/data_policy.md

 4.1 Ownership of result data

-4.1.1 Ownership of all result data derived from users manually reducing raw data and analysing raw data, or both, is determined by the contractual obligations of the person(s) performing the analysis.
+4.1.1 Ownership of all result data derived from users manually reducing and/or analysing raw data using ISIS resources is determined by the contractual obligations of the person(s) performing the analysis.

-4.1.2 The ISIS data policy does not apply to result data produced using resources which were not provided by ISIS.

 4.2 Storing and curation of result data